fmod/fmod-for-unity/README.md

+## About
+This is a fork from the fmod studio plugin 1.09.04.
+It removes garbage by disabling OnGUI events and fixes annoying version control problems when using different operating systems.

 FMOD Studio Unity Integration
 ---------------------------
 Source for the the FMOD Studio Unity Integration.
 It contains the source code but does